benjaminion/upgrading-ethereum-book/src/book.md

 Who am I writing for?
 For people like me!
 People who enjoy understanding how things work.
 But more than that, who like to know _why_ things are the way they are.
 This is not intended to be an academic work; I am more interested in insight than in rigour.
 But I try to link out to relevant academic papers and formal analyses where relevant.

 Although I am an Ethereum staker and an Ethereum user, I am not writing primarily for stakers or users here.
-Some of the generic material on [Staking](/appendices/staking/) may be relevant (once I have written it), but you will find better help in places like the excellent [EthStaker](https://ethstaker.cc/) community.
+Some of the generic material on [Staking](/appendices/staking/) might be relevant (if I ever get round to writing it), but you will find better help in places like the excellent [EthStaker](https://ethstaker.cc/) community.

 The scope of the book concerns (what I consider to be) the Ethereum&nbsp;2.0 protocol.
 Ethereum&nbsp;2.0 has become a less well-defined term recently.
 But for me, it broadly includes,